JAORMX/deet.blog/content/posts/day-22-23-the-first-forest-trips-and-new-family-members.md

 ![](/images/20200730_132723.jpg)

 Even if the trip went well, Deet gave a nice surprise in the Tripla mall where the train arrived.
-Out of nowhere she decided to poop in the middle the mall.
+Out of nowhere, she decided to poop in the middle of the mall.
 Not the proudest moments as a dog owner I must say...

 ### Amazing milestones in one month!

 If you have read the blog posts from the beginning, you might slightly remember the little shy dog in a crate?
 We hardly do anymore :D Deet has gained amazing courage and every day we can basically sit and wonder how brave she is.

 We still have a huge problem with potty training - she still pees inside and it's tricky to try to get rid of that habit.
-Even if we take her out several times a day, we have taken the doggy diapers out, done "boring" walks so that she would just do her business, she still holds it until she gets inside and does it on the floor..
-Still lot to do with this!
+Even if we take her out several times a day, we have taken the doggy diapers out, done "boring" walks so that she would just do her business, she still holds it until she gets inside and does it on the floor...
+We still have a lot to do about this!

 But, I am sure we'll find the way :)